-Note: In a single BS sector, UEs share equally the channel bandwidth, i.e., each UE is allocated 1/3 of the channel bandwidth (see Rec.
+In a single BS sector, UEs share equally the channel bandwidth, i.e., each UE is allocated 1/3 of the channel bandwidth (see Rec.
 ITU-R M.2101, Section 3.4.1, item 1e-f.).
 For this study a bandwidth of 100 MHz for IMT is considered (i.e., bandwidth of 33.3 MHz per UE), overlapping with the FSS bandwidth of 1 MHz.
 To account for this overlap, results are presented in the form of interference power spectral density and the protection criteria above were converted to absolute interference values over 1 MHz FSS stations.

+According to Article 5 of the ITU Radio Regulations, in this frequency range, Fixed and Mobile services are allocated on a primary basis.
+Considering the wide coverage of the FSS satellite systems, these two services will exist within the FSS coverage.
+Therefore, for this study the FSS protection criteria is apportioned by 3 dB among the two potential sources of interference, i.e., the FS and MS.

 2.3.1.3 Propagation models for sharing and compatibility studies for IMT operating in 6 425-7 125 MHz

 [Editor’s note: This section provides specific propagation models and related parameters for sharing/interference analyses used in the study.]